 Upon returning to Blinn Munoz realized that they only offered two courses in social work and that she would have to move in order to work toward her goals.
 Instead of letting that deter her, she made plans to take the next steps.

-In the summer of 2020, Munoz was all set to move and enroll in social work courses at a different university when she received an email about the upcoming Bachelor of Science in Social Work program being offered by Tarleton State University at the RELLIS Campus.
+In the summer of 2020, Munoz was all set to move and enroll in social work courses at a different university when she received an email about the upcoming Bachelor of Social Work program being offered by Tarleton State University at the RELLIS Campus.